Greenmarket Grocery

 Logo with Color

-The finished logo uses Pantone 349 U. The banner is a 45% tint.
+The finished logo uses Pantone 349 U with the banner at a 45% tint.
 Of note, when the logo appears on a natural paper surface (i.e., cardboard), the logo is set in one solid color (either solid black or 349 U at 100%) with the text knocked out (revealing the object it’s printed on).
-In the below activations, this can be seen on the delivery box and the pastry bag.
+This can be seen on activations including the delivery box and the pastry bag.

 Previous